 Flags specified: only

-GCP uses the following configuration flags and whether or not probes were successful to determine the overall health state of each backend being load balanced:
+Google Cloud uses the following configuration flags to determine the overall health state of each backend to which traffic is load balanced.

 |Configuration flag||Purpose||Default value|

-GCP considers backends to be healthy once this healthy threshold has been met.
+Google Cloud considers backends to be healthy after this healthy threshold has been met.
 Healthy backends are eligible to receive new connections.

 Existing connections might fail to return responses, depending on the cause for failing the probe.
 An unhealthy backend can become healthy if it is able to meet the healthy threshold again.